 - Competing alternatives are as good or nonexistent

 - Clearly superior products and services as well as excellent customer experience

 In customer satisfaction research, we typically ask about overall satisfaction with products or services.
 However, when inertia, lack of competition, price, and partially good offerings are the main reasons why customers continue patronizing a product or service, an overall customer satisfaction score may be misleading.

 To avoid being misguided by an overall customer satisfaction metric, you should include other metrics, such as the likelihood to continue being a customer and the likelihood to recommend the products (NPS) and services to others.
 The fact is that no single customer satisfaction metric alone will be accurate enough.

-Before putting a lot of weight on a single satisfaction score, making business decisions or basing employee compensation on it, design a customer satisfaction research plan with metrics that reflect the performance of your business in key areas, customer touch points and how you stand against the competition.
-Consider monitoring:
+Consequently, you should design a customer satisfaction research plan with metrics that reflect the performance of your business in key areas, customer touchpoints and how you stand against the competition.

 - Product/service design and performance

 - Customer experience with your product or service